matt-platts/docker-example/README.md

 - Passing environment variables into apache which can be picked up in scripts later
 - Running apache in a non-default location
 - Passing code into docker which contains further gitmodules, themselves containing further git modules
+- Setting up mysql as a separate docker container and connecting to it from the first
-- Bash script to run everything needed to get it running
+- Bash script to do everything needed to get it running

 ## Instructions